Azure/azure-iot-sdk-csharp/supported_platforms.md

 ## Windows 10

-Note that, while we only directly test on Windows 10, we do support other Windows versions as well.
+Note that, while we only directly test on Windows 10, we do support other Windows versions officially supported by Microsoft.

 Nightly test platform details:

 .NET versions tested on
-- .NET Framework 4.5.1
-- .NET Framework 4.7.2
+- .NET Core 3.1
 - .NET Core 2.1.18
+- .NET Framework 4.7.2 (only IoT Hub SDKs tested)
-- .NET Core 3.1
+- .NET Framework 4.5.1 (only IoT Hub SDKs tested)

 Default locale: en_US, platform encoding: Cp1252